Pete's Walks - Coombe Hill, the Hampdens, Bacombe Hill (page 2 of 3)

 Path from Coach Hedgerow towards Little Hampden (my lunch spot was where the path meets the trees)

-I continued on the short distance to Little Hampden, turning left along the only lane to its termination by the Rising Sun pub.
-A long bridleway then went half-left through more wood, eventually descending to another valley bottom before turning half right and going up the other side of the valley.
-At the top of the hillside, I turned left, the path soon becoming a surfaced track leading into the isolated hamlet of Dunsmore.
+The path continued through a narrow plantation, before turning right along the edge of a field on a permissive path to enter Warren Wood, where I almost immediately turned left at a path junction and continued on the short distance to Little Hampden.
+Here I left the Chiltern Way, turning left along the only lane to its termination by the Rising Sun pub (update 23/02/17: sadly now closed).
+From the small parking area here a long bridleway then went half-right through more woods, eventually descending to another valley bottom before turning half right and going up the other side of the valley.
+At the top of the hillside, I turned left onto a crossing bridleway, which soon soon became a surfaced track leading into the isolated hamlet of Dunsmore.

 Bridleway from Little Hampden towards Dunsmore